 Meet our award-winning team of facilitators

-Matt has been head of Head of Computer Science for 9 years, where he developed expertise in raising attainment whilst also navigating the uncertainty of curriculum change.
-He has a variety of experience in developing computer science education beyond the school gates, including: presenting at conferences, commissioning, writing and editing resources, mentoring and training colleagues as well as participating in my local CAS community.
+Matt has been Head of Computer Science for 9 years, where he developed expertise in raising attainment whilst also navigating the uncertainty of curriculum change.
+He has a variety of experience in developing computer science education beyond the school gates, including: presenting at conferences, commissioning, writing and editing resources, mentoring and training colleagues as well as participating in his local CAS community.

 Steve is Cheshire & Wirral NCCE's Computing Lead and a Secondary NCCE Subject Matter Expert.
 Over the past 20 years, he has been a primary teacher (ICT coordinator), LA advisory teacher for Primary ICT, LA eLearning Consultant for Primary and Secondary, BSF ICT Innovator, ICT Teacher, Lead Computer Science Teacher, Technical Support Line Manager and is a published author.